LuxDL/Lux.jl/docs/src/index.md

 features:
   - icon: 🚀
     title: Fast & Extendible
     details: Lux.jl is written in Julia itself, making it extremely extendible.
-CUDA and AMDGPU are supported first-class, with experimental support for Metal Hardware.
+CUDA and AMDGPU are supported first-class, with experimental support for Metal and Intel GPUs.
     link: /introduction

+  - icon: 🐎
+    title: Powered by the XLA Compiler
+    details: Lux.jl seamlessly integrates with Reactant.jl, to compiler models to run on CPU, GPU, TPU, and more.
+    link: /manual/compiling_lux_models

   - icon: 🧑‍🔬
     title: SciML ❤️ Lux
-    details: Lux is the default choice for many SciML packages, including DiffEqFlux.jl, NeuralPDE.jl, and more.
+    details: Lux is the default choice for all SciML packages, including DiffEqFlux.jl, NeuralPDE.jl, and more.
     link: https://sciml.ai/

   - icon: 🧩
     title: Uniquely Composable
     details: Lux.jl natively supports Arbitrary Parameter Types, making it uniquely composable with other Julia packages (and even Non-Julia packages).
     link: /api/Lux/contrib#Training

-  - icon: 🧪
-    title: Well Tested
-    details: Lux.jl tests every supported Automatic Differentiation Framework with every supported hardware backend against Finite Differences to prevent sneaky 🐛 in your code.
-    link: /api/Testing_Functionality/LuxTestUtils
 ---
 ```